pimotte/nomic/README.md

 and a translation in English, it will be rewarded with 0.1 point upon merging of this PR into master of pimotte/nomic, if the PR accurately reflects this.
 Uniqueness of this word or sentence is encouraged, as is correctness of the translation.

+# Point Transfers

+## Mutable Rules

+**341** *You scratch my back...*

+Players can give points to another player through a procedure defined as a Transfer.
+A Transfer is defined as a transferral of a positive number of positive points `x` from a player A (the "Sender") to a player B (the "Receiver").
+In order for a Transfer to be valid, the following conditions need to be met:

+- The Transfer is outlined in a Pull-Request titled: "Transfer of `x` points from A to B" where A and B are the names of the Sender and Recipient respectively.
+- The only change outlined in the Pull Request is a point reduction of `x` points from the Sender and a point increase of `y` for the Receiver.
+- The Sender is the only one who can initiate the Transfer.
+- The Receiver is the only one who can accept the Transfer.
+- When the Transfer is initiated, the Sender has a point score of at least `x` points.
+- At the time the Transfer is accepted, the Sender still has a point score of at least `x` points, so that transferring the `x` points will result in a point score of at least 0 for the Sender.

+Pull Requests that outline a valid Transfer need not be voted on and can be merged by the Receiver immediately, regardless of what other rules may state about this.

+Pull Requests that ouline a valid Transfer can in all other aspects be regarded as non rule-change Pull Requests.

 # Criminal Law